puppetlabs/puppet-docs/source/pe/3.7/r10k_puppetfile.md

 #####Declaring a Git repo as a module

-You can also specify a Git repo that contains a Puppet module; r10k will then clone that repo and use it as a module.
+You can also specify a Git repo that contains a Puppet module; r10k then copies that repo and uses it as a module.
 In this case, you can specify the module "version" by using the `ref`, `tag`, `commit`, and `branch` options.

 * `ref`: Determines the type of Git object to check out.
 Can be used with a Git commit, branch reference, or a tag.
-* `tag`: Directs r10k to clone the repo at a certain tag number.
+* `tag`: Directs r10k to clone the repo at a certain tag value.
 * `commit`: Directs r10k to clone the repo at a certain commit.
 * `branch`: Specifies a certain branch of the repo to clone.